0xSecure-Dev/Project-Zipper/README.md

 # Project Zipper

-`pzip` is a lightweight Go CLI that creates zip archives of project folders using only the Go standard library.
+`pz` is a lightweight Go CLI that creates and extracts zip archives using only the Go standard library.
 It generates unique archive names by appending version suffixes when a zip with the base name already exists.

 ## Prerequisites